XR is an umbrella term that includes the following types of applications:

 Unity has developed a new plug-inA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary framework called XR SDK that enables XR providers to integrate with the Unity engine and make full use of its features.
 This plug-in based approach improves Unity’s ability to make quick bug fixes, distribute SDK updates from platform partners, and to support new XR devices and runtimes without having to modify the core engine.
 To learn more about:

 The AR overview page details how to get started with creating an ARAugmented Reality (AR) uses computer graphics or video composited on top of a live video feed to augment the view and create interaction with real and virtual objects.

 See in Glossary application, lists the packages you need to download, and offers related links to additional documentation.
-Unity recommends downloading the AR Foundation and XR Management packages to create your application for Unity’s supported handheld and wearable AR devices.
+Unity recommends downloading the AR Template from the Unity Hub to create your application for Unity’s supported handheld and wearable AR devices.

 The VR overview page details how to get started creating a VR application, lists the packages you need to download, and offers related links to additional documentation.
-To start, Unity recommends downloading the XR Management and XR Interaction Toolkit (Preview) packages to create your application for Unity’s supported VR devices.
+To start, Unity recommends downloading the VR Template from the Unity Hub to create your application for Unity’s supported VR devices.